ruesga-99/SIC_Alzheimer_MRI_CAD/README.md

 This repository hosts a Computer-Aided Diagnosis for Alzheimer early phases using *magnetic resonance imaging* (MRI) and *convolutional neural networks* (CNN).

 ## About the dataset
 The dataset was taken from [Kaggle](https://www.kaggle.com/code/aashidutt3/alzheimer-classification-with-mri-images/input) and contains MRI images from Alzheimer's early stages; in the dataset an original and an augmented version can be found.
+Augmented dataset was used for training, validation and testing.

 The dataset is divided into four categories as shown: